paulsinclair51/briteTest/docs/LiteTest_Runner_Reference.md

 ## 13. Output and Golden Files

-Output file in `tests/output/` and golden files in `tests/golden/` provide a directory layout for capturing and validating test output.
+Output files in `tests/output/` and golden files in `tests/golden/` subdirectories of the repository root provide a directory layout for capturing and validating test output.

 <details>
 <summary>13.1.
 Output Files</summary>

 ## 13.1.
 Output Files

-Named output files are captured as output files using their name.

-A copy of `stdout` is captured as an output file named `stdout-<uid>` and a copy of `stderr` is captured as an output file named `stderr-<uid>`.

-`<uid>` is a unique id string for each captured output file within a test run.
-It is used to avoid filename collisions when the same output name appears multiple times.

-Temporary files are not captured.

-A captured output file is copied to `tests/output/` subdirectory of the repository root directory:
+A oopy of a named output file is captured to `tests/output/` :
 - If the output file name has the form <name>.<ext>, the `tests/output/` file is named
   <name>-<uid>.ext.
 - If the output file name has the form <name> (with no extension), the `tests/output/` file is named <name>-<uid>.

+A copy of `stdout` is captured in `tests/output/` output file named `stdout-<uid>` and a copy of `stderr` is captured as an output file named `stderr-<uid>`.

+`<uid>` is a unique id string for each captured output file within a test run.
+It is used to avoid filename collisions when the same output file name appears multiple times (e.g., tests of a command line varying options each generationg stdout and stderrj).

+Temporary files are not captured in `tests/output/`.

 A metadata file (in Markdown Document format) for each output file is also written to `tests/output/`: